Mad Buddies

 Mad Buddies is a 2012 South African comedy film directed by Gray Hofmeyr, co-written by Gray Hofmeyr and Leon Schuster, and starring Leon Schuster, Kenneth Nkosi, Tanit Phoenix and Alfred Ntombela.
 Walt Disney Studios Motion Pictures acquired the film's distribution rights and released the film through the Touchstone Pictures banner.
 This production is an unofficial remake of the Jamie Uys films Fifty/Vyftig, Hans en die Rooinek and All the Way to Paris: films which, like this one, depict two adversaries having to assist each other to get out of awkward situations.

 Plot

-Enemies, Boetie (Leon Schuster) and Beast (Nkosi) are forced to embark on a road trip as unwitting subjects of a new TV reality show Mufasa Mufasa, Walla Habibi, devised by a TV producer, Kelsey, played by Tanit Phoenix.
+Two buddies, Boetie de Wett and Beast Buthelezi, are forced to embark on a road trip as unwitting subjects of a new TV reality show Buddies or Broke, devised by Kelsey, a TV producer.
 On camera, with the whole of South Africa in on the joke, the pair comes stuck at every stage of the journey until they discover that they have been conned and join forces to exact revenge.